 Taste and smell are inseparable connected.
-Your child will probably like the smell of a sweet banana better than the smell of a piece of fish.
-From day one the sense of smell of your child is already highly developed.
+Your baby will probably like the smell of a sweet banana better than the smell of a piece of fish.
+From day one the sense of smell of your baby is already highly developed.
 This helps him to perfectly recognize the smell of his mother.
 They are also fond of the smell of their favorite teddy bear and by washing it you will remove this fine, familiar smell.
 Unfortunately you have to wash it occasionally because of hygiene, but if it was up to your little one his teddy bear would never get washed.

 Adjust the toys to the age of your child.
-When your child is 3 months old then he can hold a rattle, after 5 months your child will actively respond to a box mobile or play mat and after 8 months he loves to play ‘peekaboo’ with mom and dad!
+When your child is 3 months old then he can hold a rattle, after 5 months your baby will actively respond to a box mobile or play mat and after 8 months he loves to play 'peekaboo' with mom and dad!
 At 9 months building blocks will offer an interesting challenge and after 10 months he will be amazed by a mirror!

 These are all special moments that you certainly want to capture with a (video) camera.
 Have fun!